overachiever-productions/S4/README.md

     GO
 ```
 #### Common Questions and Concerns about enabling xp_cmdshell
 Meh.
-There's a lot of [FUD](https://en.wikipedia.org/wiki/Fear,_uncertainty_and_doubt) out there about enabling xp_cmdshell on your SQL Server. *Security is NEVER something to take lightly, but xp_cmdshell isn't a security concern - having a SQL Server running with ELEVATED PERMISSIONS is a security concern.* xp_cmdshell merely allows the SQL Server Service account to interact with the OS much EASIER than would otherwise be possible without xp_cmdshell enabled.
+There's a lot of [FUD](https://en.wikipedia.org/wiki/Fear,_uncertainty_and_doubt) out there about enabling xp_cmdshell on your SQL Server. *Security is NEVER something to take lightly, but xp_cmdshell isn't a security concern* - running a SQL Server with ELEVATED PERMISSIONS is a security concern. xp_cmdshell merely allows the SQL Server Service account to interact with the OS much EASIER than would otherwise be possible without xp_cmdshell enabled.

 To checkup-on/view current S4 advanced functionality and configuration settings, run the following: